Master of Science in Accounting

 Professor and Department Head

 Yass Alkafaji is an academician and a practicing auditor.
 He teaches and researches topics in international accounting and auditing.
 As part of his non-academic teaching, he taught classes for the American Institute of CPAs, Arthur Andersen, Ernst & Young, and FGMK.
 At AUS, he had lead seminars for Maritime Industrial Services, Bukhatir Group, Sharjah Chamber of Commerce, DP World, and the Securities and Commodities Authority.
 He is a Certified Public Accountant, a Certified Fraud Examiner and a Certified Valuation Analyst.
-He has a Doctorate in Business Administration from Mississippi State University, and an MBA from the University of Texas-Austin.

 Dr. Allan Graham has taught at the University of Rhode Island, Zayed University, and as a visiting professor at the Technische Universitat at Braunschweig, Germany and at RMIT University in Melbourne, Australia.
 Before receiving his PhD, he worked as a controller and financial manager of several small businesses and government organizations.
 His research interests are in financial reporting, environmental liabilities and accounting education.
 His articles have appeared in the Journal of Accounting, Auditing and Finance, Oil and Gas Energy Quarterly, Advances in Environmental Accounting and Management, and other national and international journals.